multinverse/PS1zxcorr/README.md

 You need to check if there are the Python libraries: numpy, healpy, sys, os, ConfigParser(python2) or configparser(python3), astropy, mastcasjobs*, requests, re, json and argparse.

 Ps.: This code is currently only available for python2.
 Your adaptation to python3 is being performed.
+Because the version of mastcasjobs used is 0.0.1 and not the last, 0.0.2.

 *https://github.com/rlwastro/mastcasjobs